 Active members are almost exclusively human, though other species are accepted as well.
 Most are technically skilled or working among hard sciences, although every temple has a small security unit as well.
 Most of the believers are normal people who just happen to believe in what the Church of the Machine God teaches.
 However the masses often think the members to be crazy cyborgs who worship machines.

-- In a conspiracy/horror campaign the huge information gathering infrastructure of the Church could well come across Forbidden Secrets.
-With their ability to process huge amounts of data some members of the Church could start to form a much bigger picture of the world than is possible by other means.
-Maybe the characters are such people, analyzing and collecting data for the Church – or they might be hired to investigate the mysterious disappearance of such people.
+- In a conspiracy/horror campaign, the huge information gathering infrastructure of the Church could well come across Forbidden Secrets.
+With their ability to process huge amounts of data, members of the Church could form a much bigger picture of the world than is possible by other means.
+Maybe the characters are such people, analyzing and collecting data for the Church—or they might be hired to investigate the mysterious disappearance of such people.

-- A local bishop (Sebastian Ishigani might be a suitable example) approaches the party and asks them to investigate the actions of a local temple.
+- A local bishop (Sebastian Ishigani might be suitable) approaches the party and asks them to investigate the actions of a local temple.
 He needs outsiders, as he can’t right now trust other faithful.
 He suspects that someone is abusing the information gathering efforts there for his own good.
-Maybe a single member is selling information to fatten his account – or is the Enlightened One really a corporate intelligence agent?
+Maybe a single member is selling information to fatten his account—or is the Enlightened One really a corporate spy?

 - The Church hires the characters to protect an important member on his pilgrimage.
 The man behaves strangely and shows surprising qualities for a holy man.
-At some point the party is confronted by religious fanatics, who claim the man to be really a robot masquerading as a human.
-Is that true and how far will the fanatics go to stop him?
+At some point the party is confronted by religious fanatics claiming the man to be really a robot masquerading as a human.
+Is he?
+How far will the fanatics go to stop him?

-- Friend of a character contacts him, pleading for help.
+- A friend of a character contacts him, pleading for help.
 He has been arrested for tax fraud and is waiting for trial to take place.
-There are loads of incriminating evidence.
-He swears he is innocent and claims he was framed by the Church of the Machine God.
+There is plenty of incriminating evidence.
+He swears his innocence and claims he was framed by the Church of the Machine God.
 If the party starts to investigate the matter, was the Church really responsible?
 If it was, what did the friend do to deserve such fate and how can the characters prove it was all set up?